-The countdown is on, but just in case you haven’t looked at the calendar lately, Friday is Valentine’s Day.
+The countdown is on, but just in case you haven’t looked at the calendar lately, it’s almost Valentine’s Day.
 Since it’s the thought that counts, we’ve got some ideas to make it look like you put some extra time and effort into things this year!

 For the Rose Gifter…